 Testing interindividual differences: Comparing ranked items across groups

-Z-tests will be conducted to test group differences to address hypotheses 3 and 4 described below.
+Two proportion z-tests will be conducted to test group differences to address hypotheses 3 and 4 described below.
 To test hypothesis 3, the following items (6 and 9; ‘I have learned a lot about myself by being sad’ and ‘When I feel low, I can see things more clearly’) will be compared across depressed subjects and healthy controls, the null and alternative hypotheses are presented below.

-H0: p(itemsZ_D) = p(itemsZ_HC)
+H0: p(itemZ_D) = p(itemZ_HC)

-Ha: p(itemsZ_D) > p(itemsZ_HC)
+Ha: p(itemZ_D) > p(itemZ_HC)

-Items Z = items 6 and 9.
+Items Z = items 6 and 9, tested individually.

+Where group differences are found across depressed vs non-depressed subjects, we will conduct further analyses per age-group to explore a potential interaction with age.

 For hypothesis 4, the ranking of the item ‘I am always trying to be myself, even if this makes me feel low’ (item 11) will be compared across adult and adolescent subjects the null and alternative hypotheses are presented below.